 And cats can suffer from motion sickness, which will make the whole experience even worse for them.
 It may affect their sense of balance and leave them feeling nauseous and disoriented.
 There are several symptoms of motion sickness, including excessive vocalisation, panting in the car, licking the lips, or vomiting.

 Cats are creatures of habit, too.
 You might notice they often have a routine — sleeping in the usual places, waking up or wanting food at roughly the same time of the day.
 Car trips with cats are often unfamiliar and unexpected, especially to them.
 The only warning they might get is that the cat carrier has appeared out of the closet — which no doubt brings its own problems.

 This is especially true if you’ve been hiding the carrier from them until the very last moment (as most people do for understandable reasons).
 You’re disrupting their day-to-day, interrupting their napping and eating, and you better believe they’ll hold a grudge!

 Wild Cats Hate Car Rides, too

+Cats aren’t domesticated like dogs are — that’s worth repeating.
 There’s a fascinating article on the National Geographic website where DNA analysis shows that cats actually ‘domesticated’ themselves.
-There’s really not much difference between our house moggies and cats in the wild.
+There’s really little difference between our house moggies and cats in the wild.
 As the Smithsonian website writes, cats do pretty well for themselves even if there’s no human around to open a tin.
 They weren’t bred for a specific purpose like dogs were and, therefore, still have that ‘wild’ streak.
-Given that cats are both deeply solitary and territorial (as were their ancestors), it makes sense that car rides can be an anxiety-inducing experience.
+Given that cats are both deeply solitary and territorial (as were their ancestors), it makes sense that car rides would be an anxiety-inducing experience.